-One of the limitations of prostate-specific antigen, or PSA, screening and random prostate biopsy without image guidance is that doctors may detect some small or slow-growing prostate cancers that are not likely to cause serious consequences.
+One of the limitations of prostate-specific antigen, or PSA, screening, random prostate biopsy without image guidance, and MRI-guided targeted biopsy is that doctors may detect some small or slow-growing prostate cancers that are not likely to cause serious consequences.

 Doctors at NYU Langone’s Perlmutter Cancer Center have the experience and technology to identify these lower-risk tumors.
 Doctors may recommend active surveillance of a low-risk tumor instead of treating it with interventions including surgery or radiation therapy, particularly in older men.